yukinogatari/TheOtherRoles-GM/README.md

 ## Arsonist
 ### **Team: Neutral**
-The Arsonist does not have any tasks, he has to win the game as a solo.\
+The Arsonist does not have any tasks, they have to win the game solo.\
 The Arsonist can douse other players by pressing the douse button and remaining next to the player for a few seconds.\
 If the player that the Arsonist douses walks out of range, the cooldown will reset to 0.\
 After dousing everyone alive the Arsonist can ignite all the players which results in an Arsonist win.